 Dandi Daley Mackall loves God, children, words, and animals.
 Her nearly 500 books for children and grown-ups have sold more than four million copies worldwide, and her awards include an ECPA Christian Book Award for Best Children’s Book.
 Dandi writes from rural Ohio, where she lives with her family, including horses, dogs, cats, and an occasional squirrel, deer, or raccoon.

-REVIEW: In the beginning of the book Little Donkey notices how big and strong the horses he sees are.
+REVIEW: In the beginning of the book Little Donkey notices how big and strong horses are.
 He wishes he could run fast like them.
-Then there is a picture of Joseph helping Mary on the small donkey as they make their journey to Bethlehem.
+Then there is a picture of Joseph helping Mary on the small donkey.
+They journey to Bethlehem.
 The reader is shown the view of a bright start over the stable where their journey would end.

 There is no room in the inn.
 They head to the stable where a star shines bright.
 Mary has her baby.
 Everyone is happy.
-At the end everyone comes to see baby Jesus in the stable.
+At the end everyone comes to see baby Jesus.